robfinch/Qupls/README.md

 Qupls4 is primarily begin designed with some code inherited from Qupls2 / Stark and other projects.
 The Qupls4 OoO machine is currently in development.
 A long way to go yet.
 Some synthesis runs have been performed to get a general idea of the size and timing.
 The goal is 100 MHz operation.
-Qupls4 will have 32 GPRs instead of 64.
+Qupls4 will have 128 GPRs instead of 64.
 ### Historic Changes
+The most recent major change was to the register organization.
+There are now 128 GPRs instead of 32 and no explicit vector registers. r0 is once again the value zero.
+#### Previous changes
 The most recent major change to the ISA was a switch back to fixed length instructions. r0 is now a completely general-purpose register. (r63 is specified to get a zero value for memory base / index registers).
 There should not be a signficant effect on the performance caused by reducing the number of registers.